Travel guide Istanbul

 Buses and collective cabs (which stop on request) are the least expensive means of transportation.
 The entire metropolis is covered by metro, streetcar and funicular.
 The two banks of the Bosphorus are linked by frequent ferry connections.
 The acquisition of the Istanbulkart allows to reduce the costs of the journeys.

-Quiet and dynamic, modern and ancient, religious and secular, Istanbul offers an incomparable and multiple face that other cities could envy.
-This megalopolis of more than 16 million inhabitants is the only one in the world to be crossed by an arm of the sea, the Bosphorus.
-To visit Istanbul is also to travel back in time, and, thanks to the numerous vestiges, to wander in Constantinople or Byzantium.
-The richness of its history and the influence of several cultures make it an exceptional place where invaluable treasures abound.
+Calm and dynamic, modern and ancient, religious and secular, Istanbul has an incomparable and multifaceted character that is the envy of many other cities.
+This megalopolis of over 16 million inhabitants is the only one in the world to be crossed by an arm of the sea, the Bosphorus.
+To visit Istanbul is also to travel back in time, and, thanks to the many remains, to stroll through Constantinople or Byzantium.
+The richness of its history and the influence of many cultures make it an exceptional place where priceless treasures abound.
 Apprehending this fascinating city means experiencing a new culture and seeing the world in a different way.
-This is achieved through culinary, artistic and architectural discoveries, not forgetting the art of keyif (lazing) in the hammams.
-Surprising and generous, conservative and avant-garde, neither European nor Asian, it is simply unique.
+This includes culinary, artistic and architectural discoveries, not to mention the art of keyif (idleness) in the hammams.
+Surprising and generous, conservative and avant-garde, neither European nor Asian, it is quite simply unique.

 Main Turkish statesman of the 20th century.
 Mustafa Kemal known as Atatürk (the father of the Turks) founded the Turkish Republic in 1923.
 He will modernize the country and establish the principles of secularism.
 His influence on the social life of the country is still very great, and it is difficult to ignore it so much his portraits, statues and photographs are present.